-Lubango is one of the most beautiful regions in Angola and probably the world…We have been to many countries, most of them are very touristic, and they don’t have the impressive views of Lubango.
+Lubango is one of the most beautiful regions in Angola and probably Africa…We have been to many countries, most of them are very tourist, and they don’t have the impressive views of Lubango.
 It is a place that makes you wonder about what other fantastic and remote places can exist in Angola.

-Lubango is the capital of Huila.
-It was named after an old “Soba” (chief) of the region but during the Portuguese rule it changed to “Sá da Bandeira”.
-The first settlers were Portuguese from the island of Madeira and there are still traces of Portuguese architectural in some buildings.
-The city surroundings are green, mountainous and very scenic!
-We always remember it with a smile on our faces.
+Lubango is the capital of Huila province and was named after an old “Soba” (chief) of the region, but during Portuguese rule, it changed to “Sá da Bandeira.”
+The first settlers were Portuguese from Madeira island, and some buildings still have traces of Portuguese architecture.
+The city’s surroundings are green, mountainous, and very scenic!

-Lubango has an airport that receives daily flights from Luanda and from Windhoek, Namibia.
-We went by plane from Luanda in TAAG, which took 1h30 to get to there.
-From the airport, the hotel provided for the transfer.
+Lubango has an airport that receives daily flights from Luanda and Windhoek, Namibia.
+We went by plane from Luanda, which took 1h30 to get there.
+From the airport, the hotel provided the transfer.

 Going by car is also an option but be aware that it isn’t easy to drive in Angola.
-The roads are full of potholes and to put it simply: they are dangerous and full of traffic accidents.
-If you prefer, there are buses from Luanda to Benguela and then to Lubango, but it is a tiring voyage and it takes a lot of time to reach your destination.
+The roads are full of potholes; to put it simply, they are dangerous and full of traffic accidents.
+If you prefer, there are buses from Luanda to Benguela and then to Lubango, but it is a tiring voyage, and it takes a lot of time to reach your destination.

-The best way to travel around the city and go to the attractions is by car.
-So if you can, rent a car or you will be very limited.
+The best way to travel around the city and visit attractions is by car.
+So if you can, rent a car, or you will be very limited.